Sewer56/sewer56-archives-nx/doc/docs/Specification/Overview.md

 ## Compressor Settings

-!!! warning "Nx uses non-standard zstandard compressor settings"
+!!! warning "R3A uses non-standard zstandard compressor settings"

     For more details, see [Stripping ZStandard Frame Headers]